 Frequently asked questions

-Under which law Muslim marriage in India are registered ?
+Under which law Muslim marriages in India are registered?

-Law for Muslim marriage registration in India varies from state to state .
-Generally laws in different states are governed by special marriage act 1954 .
+Law for Muslim marriage registration in India varies from state to state.
+Generally, laws in different states are governed by the special marriage act 1954.

-How much time is required to get certificate under Muslim marriage registration ?
+How much time is required to get certified under Muslim marriage registration?

-Normally it takes minimum 1 month time to get certificate under Muslim marriage act .
-However there are states like Haryana where it is possible to get certificate within 1 week same as Hindu marriage registration under new Haryana marriage registration act 2008.
+Normally it takes a minimum of 1 month time to get a certificate under the Muslim marriage act.
+However, there are states like Haryana where it is possible to get a certificate within 1 week same as Hindu marriage registration under the new Haryana marriage registration act 2008.

-For detail information about the Muslim marriage registration procedure Pls refer https://itzeazy.in/location/marriage-registration
+For detailed information about the Muslim marriage registration procedure, Pls refer https://itzeazy.in/location/marriage-registration